yavin-dev/framework/docs/pages/guide/05-start.md

  Time Series
 -----------------------------------
  It is often useful to be able to see how one value of a dimension can be compared to another within a time span.
-This type of data is frequently referred to as a time series data <span class="c33 c24">.
+This type of data is frequently referred to as a time series data.
 A time series is a sequence of numerical data points in successive chronological order.
 For example, in checking audience data, a time series could be used to track the total clicks of the different genders over a specified period of time, with data points recorded at regular time intervals.
-Time series allows the user to specify a time interval - an inclusive start and exclusive end time or date.
+Time series allows the user to specify a time interval - an inclusive start and exclusive end time of date.
 In the example below, we show how gender can be compared to total clicks over a 90 day time period with “day” being the time interval.

  <figure  style="font-size:1vw; color:DodgerBlue;"><img style="border:2px solid black;" src="assets/images/UG_time_series2.png" width="800"/><figcaption>Figure - Time series chart in Yavin </figcaption> </figure>